JulFrey/CspStandSegmentation/README.md

 ```

 ## Usage
-The package is strongly based on the `TreeLS` and `lidR` packages and uses the las file structure.
+The package is firmly based on the `TreeLS` and `lidR` packages and uses the las file structure.
 Smaller point clouds can be directly segmented using the ```csp_cost_segmentation``` function.
-This requires a set of tree positions (map) as starting points, which can be derived using ```TreeLS::treeMap``` function, which might require some parameter optimization.
+This requires a set of tree positions (map) as starting points, which can be derived using the ```TreeLS::treeMap``` function, which might require parameter optimization.
 Theoretically, tree positions might also come from field measurements or manual assignments.:

 ```R
 # read example data